Housing disrepair occurs when a place of residence falls into a state of disrepair, unfit for living.

-Your landlord is responsible to resolve and avoid the above issues, which can create significant impacts your health and wellbeing over long periods of time.
+Your landlord is responsible for resolving and preventing the above issues, which can significantly impact your health and wellbeing over long periods of time.

-At KLS Law, we completely understand these concerns and manage your claim as delicately and carefully as possible, providing obligation-free advice which is treated with the strictest confidence.
+At KLS Law, we completely understand these concerns and manage your claim professionally.
+We provide legal advice with no obligation and in the strictest confidence.

 Mould in rented houses in the UK is an ongoing problem and it is the responsibility of the landlord to remove mould.

-If you have experienced mould in your rental, and have communicated this to your landlord to no avail, they may be liable for any related health issues of those living at the property are experiencing as a result of the mould.
+If you have experienced mould in your rental property, and have communicated this to your landlord to no avail, they may be liable for any related health issues those living at the property are experiencing as a result of the mould.

-At KLS Law, we can arrange for a mould inspection by a professional, who will identify any areas of concern.
-These expert findings can then be used to stregthen your case, should it go to trial or alternative dispute resolution.
+At KLS Law, we can arrange for a mould inspection by a professional who will identify and assess any areas of concern.
+These expert findings can then be used to strengthen your case, should it go to trial or alternative dispute resolution.

-Landlord's in the UK are required to ensure their property remains fit for living, but unfortunately, this is not always provided.
+Landlords in the UK are required to ensure their property remains fit for living, but unfortunately, this is not always achieved.

-Even after a tenant has communicated a hazard; such as broken doors, windows or unsafe electrical appliances, the landlord can fail to take action.
+Even after a tenant has communicated a hazard (such as broken doors, windows or unsafe electrical appliances) the landlord can sometimes fail to take action.

 If this sounds familiar and you have become injured as a result of a hazard in your home, we will arrange to have your premises checked by a surveyor who will assess the property for any housing hazards and risks.

 If you suspect this has occurred and your landlord refuses to take action, you may be able to make a claim against them.

-If we believe you have a case, we will arrange for a property inspection which will prove the existance of any unwanted pests or hazards to your health.
+If we believe you have a case we will arrange for a property inspection, which will prove the existence of any unwanted pests or hazards to your health.

-We will then arrange medical evidence and if we can prove your illness arose from the condition of your letting, we will seek housing disrepair compensation for you.
+We will then arrange medical evidence and if we can prove your illness arose from the condition of your letting, we will pursue a claim for housing disrepair compensation on your behalf.

-Evidence and examples can prove to the court that you do, in fact, have a housing disrepair claim and so the more relevant information that can be provided, the better the chance the claimant will receive a successful, fair outcome.
+Evidence and examples can prove to the court that you do, in fact, have a housing disrepair claim.
+This means that the more relevant information that can be provided, the better chance the claimant has of receiving a successful and fair outcome.

 Please take photographs to show the state of the property you occupy and keep notes of your communication with the property owner, attempting to rectify issues.

 We will arrange to speak with you and if we are satisfied that there are grounds for a claim, we will manage the case on a No Win No Fee basis.
-If we do not win your case, you won’t pay us anything.
+If we do not win your case, you won’t pay towards our legal fees.